Chasse et Pêche

-Chasse et Pêche is a French television channel dedicated to hunting and fishing.
+Chasse et Pêche (French for "Hunting and Fishing") is a French television channel dedicated to hunting and fishing.

 History of the channel

-Created in April 1996 for the AB Sat package, Chasse et Pêche is a channel dedicated to hunting and fishing for sport, and those who enjoy them.
+Created on May 2, 1996 for the AB Sat package, Chasse et Pêche is a channel dedicated to hunting and fishing for sport, and those who enjoy them.

 Its rival is the channel Seasons.

 Capital

 Chasse et Pêche is owned by AB Sat SA and has a budget of €24 million, provided 100% by AB Groupe.

 Programmes

 The theme of the channel is all types of fishing and hunting around the world.
 With 20 hours per day of programming, Chasse et Pêche deals with all those who are interested in the topic, whether professional or amateur, as well as the landscape and nature in which they take place.
 The programming alternates hourly between hunting and fishing.